reactiflux/reactiflux.com/src/md-pages/roles.md

 ## <span style="color: #e67e22">█ Moderators</span>

 Our moderators are tasked with keeping the server on the right course.
-They're our trusted stewards of server culture, trusted to enforce the code of conduct and oversee server governance.
+They're our trusted stewards of server culture who enforce the code of conduct and oversee server governance.
 We select these from Star Helpers who have demonstrated a consistently even keel and a history of defusing unhealthy conflicts.

 ## <span style="color: #f1c40f">█ Star Helpers</span>